William Crawley tells the story of Northern Ireland's so-called 'Gay Cake' row.

 Rome's famous Piazza di Spagna has a secret British history that still reverberates.

-Archaeologist Christine Finn taps her foot to ancient sounds not heard for millennia.
+Archaeologist Christine Finn goes in search of sounds not heard for millennia.

 Actor Jack Shepherd goes backstage to unearth the strange tales of haunted theatres.